Vesuri/stuntcarracer/README.md

 ## Files

-- `StuntCarRacer.s` — Motorola 68000 assembly source for the game, targeting the Amiga OCS/ECS chipset.
+- `StuntCarRacer.s` — Source code for the game with enhancements.
 - `StuntCarRacerSlave.s` — WHDLoad slave for loading and running the game.
 - `StuntCarRacer.readme` — Amiga-style readme distributed alongside the slave binary.